vladIsLove-hub/pleasure-dictionary/README.md

 ## How to set it up?

-1. Clone repo: `git clone https://github.com/vladIsLove-hub/pleasure-dictionary`
+1. Clone repo: `git clone https://github.com/vladIsLove-hub/pleasure-dictionary` or just download it as a ZIP file.
 2. Open Chrome
 3. Join into Chrome extensions store (Click on three dots at the right side -> More tools -> Extensions)
 4. Pick out: "Load unpacked" and load this extension that has been downloaded.